sodiumhalogenteam/sodiumhalogen-site/content/case-studies/vertex/index.md

   </div>
 </div>

-##Since Vertex developed Synapse with a command line interface, it was not accessible to a wide range of users.
+##Since Vertex developed Synapse for a CLI, it was not accessible to a wide range of users.
-Synapse is one of the most powerful data analysis tools currently available.
-Due to the fact that it was only available through the terminal, it was difficult for new users to learn and use.
-It took months of training for data analysts to be able to use it, and even more time for them to master it.

 To fix this issue, we made an accessible, beginner-friendly interface that can be used by senior analysts who care about efficiency and workflow, as well as by junior analysts and others who only use it occasionally as a part of their job.
 Optic was born.
 This has allowed Synapse to move from just being one of the most powerful data analysis platforms to also being the most accessible, a combination that often isn’t seen.

 Not only has creating a UI made the platform more accessible to new and current users, but it has also allowed for the addition of new data visualization features not possible in a terminal setting, such as force graph and timeline view (coming soon).